wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/web-automation/includes/6-exercise.md

         ![The populated Extract Data from Web Page action.](..\media\extract-data-from-web-page-configuration.png)

-    1. Press the **Specify Data to Extract** button and navigate to the MSN page that we used in the previous steps.
+    1. Press the **Specify Data to Extract** button and navigate to the [MSN page for gainer stocks](https://www.msn.com/en-us/money/markets/marketmovers/fi-gainers) that we used in the previous steps.

         ![The Web Helper dialog.](..\media\web-helper-url.png)